forlooper/stefie/README.md

 # Stefie

 Superlight schema-based Node.js object validator.
-Useful for Express req.body, req.params, req.query.
+Useful for Express req.body, req.params, req.query, or MongoDB document before inserting into collection if don't want to use Mongoose.

 ---

+## What's New

+- Check for Date type
+- Added the _enum attribute

 ## Installation